claudio-silva/grunt-angular-builder/README.md

    | Status     | Feature
 ---|:-----------|:-----------
  1 | Done       | Javascript release and debug builder.
- 2 | In progress| Angular-require (similar to AMD but better integrated into AngularJS).
+ 2 | To do      | Angular-require (similar to AMD but better integrated into AngularJS).
  3 | To do      | Per directory build-config files support.
- 4 | To do      | CSS builder.
+ 4 | To do      | Integration with CSS building tasks.
- 5 | To do      | Assets builder.
+ 5 | To do      | Integration with HTML templates building tasks.
- 6 | To do      | Optimized preprocessors integration for compile-to-js/css languages.
+ 6 | To do      | Assets builder.

 # Documentation